nulogy/Gorgon/README.md

 * The rsync information with which to fetch the source tree
 * The name of a AMQP queue that contains the list of files that require testing
 * The name of a AMQP exchange to send replies to
-* Application-specific setup/teardown, either per-job or per-worker [scheduled for post-alpha]
+* Application-specific setup/teardown, either per-job or per-worker (callbacks)

 The job listener subscribes to the job publish event, and maintains its own queue of jobs.
 When a job has available *worker slots*, it will prepare the workspace:

 * Create a unique temporary workspace directory for the job
 * Rsync the source tree to the temporary workspace
+* Run after_sync callback
+* Invoke a WorkerManager

+After WorkerManager starts, it will:
-* Run per-job application-specific setup [scheduled for post-alpha]
+* Run before\_creating\_workers callback
-* Invoke *n* workers, where *n* is the number of available *worker slots*.
+* Fork *n* workers, where *n* is the number of available *worker slots*.
+* Subscribe to a queue where originator can send a cancel_job message

+Each Worker will:
+* Run before_start callback
+* Pop a file from file queue and run it until file queue is empty, or WorkerManager sends an INT signal.
+For each file, it post a 'start_message' and a 'finish_message' with the results to the *reply queue*
+* Run after_complete callback

-To invoke a job worker, the listener passes the name of the *file queue*, *reply queue*, and *listener queue* to the worker initialization.
-After all workers have been started, the listener will block until an event appears on the *listener queue*.
+To invoke the worker manager, the listener passes the name of the *file queue*, *reply queue*, and *listener queue* to the worker manager initialization, and then it will block until worker manager finishes.

-The worker process will run any application-specific startup, start a test environment, and load a stub test file that dynamically pulls files out of the *file queue*.
-It runs the test, posts the results to the *reply queue*, and repeats until the *file queue* is empty.
-When the *file queue* becomes empty, the worker runs application-specific teardown, then reports its completion to the *listener queue*, and shuts down.

 Contributors
 ---------------------